-Additional information on pension benefits is provided in Note 19 to these consolidated financial statements.
+Additional information on pension benefits is provided in Note 19.

 Deferred revenues on prepaid credit

 Revenues from unused traffic and data packs for unexpired prepaid credit are deferred and recognized as revenue when the minutes and the data are used by customers or when such credit expires, whichever happens first.